Prostate Volume Study

 How do I prepare for a prostate volume study?

 - Your healthcare provider will tell you what medicines to take and not take.
-He may tell you not to take blood thinning medicines for up to 10 days before your procedure.
+Your provider may tell you not to take blood thinning medicines for up to 10 days before your procedure.

 - You will need to you give yourself an enema the evening before your procedure.
 You can buy an enema at your pharmacy, without a prescription.
 You will also need to give yourself an enema the morning of your procedure.
 The clear liquids and enemas clean out your bowel.
 This helps your healthcare provider get clear pictures of your prostate and the tissue around it.